 It’s never easy to admit your parents have gotten older.
 The dance of time affects us all, though.
 If your parents have reached an age where they can no longer do as much for themselves, you must learn to cope with this new reality.

 What Should You Expect As Your Parents Age?

-As your parents age, they will go through five general stages.
+As your parents grow older, they should go through five general stages.
 These are: